 Under the CGCL and the Company's Bylaws, the nominees receiving the highest number of votes will be elected as directors of the Company (Proposal One).
 The approval of the appointment of the independent public accountants (Proposal Two) requires the affirmative vote of a majority of the shares represented and voting at the meeting in person or by proxy which shares must also constitute at least a majority of the required quorum.
-Adoption of the proposal to reincorporate in the State of Delaware (Proposal Three) requires the affirmative vote of a majority of the outstanding shares.
+Adoption of the proposals to reincorporate in the State of Delaware and include certain antitakeover measures in the Delaware Certificate and Delaware Bylaws (Proposals Three(A)-(F)) each requires the affirmative vote of a majority of the outstanding shares (Note: Approval of each of Proposals Three(A)-(F) is conditioned upon the approval of each other).
 The shareholder proposal to amend the Company's Bylaws to restore cumulative voting (Proposal Four) requires the affirmative vote of a majority of the outstanding shares for adoption.
 A quorum consisting of a majority of the outstanding shares of common stock must be present at the meeting in person or by proxy to transact business.
 Votes will be counted by those persons appointed to act as inspectors of the election.
 Abstentions and broker non-votes will not be counted as voted either "for" or "against" any matter but will be counted in determining whether a quorum exists.

-The proxy holders will have discretionary authority to vote proxies (1) on any matter of which the Company did not have notice on or before October 18, 2003, (2) on a proposal to limit indemnification of Company directors omitted from this Proxy Statement under Rule 14a-8 and which may be brought before the meeting and (3) on matters incident to the conduct of the Annual Meeting.
+The proxy holders will have discretionary authority to vote proxies (1) on any matter of which the Company did not have notice a reasonable time before the commencement of mailing of this Proxy Statement, (2) on a proposal to limit indemnification of Company directors omitted from this Proxy Statement under Rule 14a-8 and which may be brought before the meeting and (3) on matters incident to the conduct of the Annual Meeting, including any adjournments thereof.